 McGill students can take advantage of re-imagined safe study spaces on campus that are designed for quiet, individual study.
-As per the MRO sent on April 9, 2021, the library cannot operate group study spaces at this time.
+As of June 7, 2021, group study areas are available at the Redpath Study Hub.

-McGill students can take advantage of new Study Hubs — re-imagined safe spaces on campus that have been retrofitted to allow for physical distancing and follow all of McGill’s careful safety protocols, including enhanced cleaning, mandatory mask use, safe lineups, and clear signage.McGill community members can chat with or text a librarian seven days a week from 10 a.m. to 6 p.m. via the virtual reference service.
+McGill students can take advantage of new Study Hubs — re-imagined safe spaces on campus that have been retrofitted to allow for physical distancing and follow all of McGill’s careful safety protocols, including enhanced cleaning, mandatory mask use, safe lineups, and clear signage.McGill community members can chat with or text a librarian Monday to Friday from 10 a.m. to 4 p.m. via the virtual reference service.

-- Redpath Library Building: second floor, main floor & Cyberthèque (ground floor)
+- Redpath Library Building: main floor & Cyberthèque (ground floor)

 - Nahum Gelber Law Library